gizmo385/gizmo385.github.io/_posts/2014-10-29-Hello-World-in-Java.md

         }
         if (len >= nChars) {
-            /* If the request length exceeds the size of the output buffer,flush the buffer and then write the data directly.
+            /* If the request length exceeds the size of the output buffer, flush the buffer and then write the data directly.
 In this way buffered streams will cascade harmlessly. */
             flushBuffer();